marcelolittlejoey/spring-boot-api-swagger/README.md

 # Spring-boot - API - Swagger

 Service responsable to register address.
-It's possible to create, update, find and delete an address.
+It's possible to create, update, read and delete an address.

 API RESTful